-Some Economists like to refer to the federal government as a large insurance company with a military.1
+Some Economists like to refer to the federal government as a large insurance company with a military.

-- The government acts as a large insurance company because it provides income support for bad outcomes, unemployment, illness, and disability that private insurance companies may not cover. - The federal government spent \$1,039 billion on Social Security and \$775.3 billion on Medicare in 2019 (Congressional Budget Office, 2020). - The insurance aspect of the government has grown over time in terms of the size and the number of programs.
+- The government acts as a large insurance company because it provides income support for bad outcomes, unemployment, illness, and disability that may not be covered by private insurance companies. - The federal government spent \$1,039 billion on Social Security and \$775.3 billion on Medicare in 2019 (Congressional Budget Office, 2020). - The insurance aspect of the government has grown over time in terms of the size and the number of programs.